 We and certain of our subsidiaries sponsor various retirement plans for most full-time and some part-time employees.
 These plans primarily consist of defined contribution plans.
 The defined contribution plans generally provide for contributions up to 2.5% of covered employees' salaries or wages.
-These contributions totaled \$19.8 million in 2022, \$16.1 million in 2021 and \$16.3 million in 2020.
-Of these amounts, approximately \$0.5 million and \$0.6 million were payable to the plans at December 31, 2022 and 2021, respectively.
+These contributions totaled \$22.9 million in 2023, \$19.8 million in 2022 and \$16.1 million in 2021.
+Of these amounts, approximately \$0.5 million were payable to the plans at both December 31, 2023 and 2022.

 Certain of our subsidiaries also participate or have participated in various multi-employer pension plans for the benefit of employees who are union members.
-As of December 31, 2022 and 2021, we had 12 and 5 employees, respectively, who were union members.
-There were no contributions made to multi-employer pension plans in 2022, 2021 or 2020.
+As of December 31, 2023 and 2022, we had 7 and 12 employees, respectively, who were union members.
+There were no contributions made to multi-employer pension plans in 2023, 2022 or 2021.
 The data available from administrators of other multi-employer pension plans is not sufficient to determine the accumulated benefit obligations, nor the net assets attributable to the multi-employer plans in which our employees participate or previously participated.

 Certain individuals at one of our operating units are entitled to receive fixed annual payments that reach a maximum amount, as specified in the related agreements, for a 15 year period following retirement or, in some cases, the attainment of 65 years of age.
 We recognize the unfunded status of the plan as a non-current liability in our Consolidated Balance Sheet.
-Benefits vest 50% after ten years of service, 75% after fifteen years of service and are fully vested after 20 years of service.
-We had an unfunded benefit liability of \$3.7 million and \$4.0 million recorded as of December 31, 2022 and 2021, respectively.
+Benefits vest 50% after 10 years of service, 75% after 15 years of service and are fully vested after 20 years of service.
+We had an unfunded benefit liability of \$3.5 million and \$3.7 million recorded as of December 31, 2023 and 2022, respectively.